SCALE-UP at NTU

 SCALE-UP: Student-Centred Active Learning Environment with Upside-down Pedagogies

-Nottingham Trent University is leading one of 17 national collaborative projects in the HEFCE programme: Addressing barriers to student success.
-Our project, which supports wider Success for All work at NTU, focuses on increasing the use of SCALE-UP as a strategy to address attainment disparities.
+Our expertise in using SCALE-UP was recognised when, in 2017, we won one of 17 national collaborative projects in the HEFCE Catalyst programme: Addressing barriers to student success.
+Our project, led by Jane McNeil, Director of Academic Development, focuses on the use of SCALE-UP to address unexplained disparities in student outcomes.